wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-intelligent-order-management/includes/administration-operations.md

 #### Unplanned failover

 In an unplanned failover scenario, such as a primary region becoming unavailable due to a natural disaster, Microsoft will switch over the traffic to route to secondary instances.
-In this case, RPO is approximately up to 15 minutes.
+In this case, Recovery Point Objective (RPO) is approximately up to 15 minutes.

 #### Planned failover